mohini0931/EmployeeDetailsSDD/README.md

 User Authentication: Secure login system with role-based access control.
 Real-time Data Updates: Automatically updates the employee list upon changes.
 Notifications: Success and error messages displayed using snack bars.
-Test Cases: Comprehensive unit tests to ensure application stability.
+Test Cases: Comprehensive unit tests to ensure application stability [Written and executed for login and employee-list component]
-Mock API: Uses json-server to perform CRUD operations and mock APIs.
+Mock API: Uses json-server to perform CRUD operations and to get Employee Details.

 Technologies Used
 Angular 17: Framework for building the application.
 Angular Material: UI component library for responsive design.